ua-community/ua-extensions/systems/browser.md

 - no fine grined, subscoped permissions
 - limited runtime permissions
 - very limited control over ad hoc/ surgical activation (usually either always on or enabled per tab)
+- no cross extension interop
+- no great features for more server/ local data centric usage

 ## On the fence